• Skip to main content

 Below are the new words used in the example sentence.

-• ni – に : a case particle used to say in which direction an action goes.
-In the example, this works after “kare” to indicate the direction of the action described by the verb, “tsunagaru”.
+- ni – に : a case particle used to say to whom an action is directed.
+In the example, this is used after “kare” to say to whom the action described by the verb, “tsunagaru”, is directed.

 Summary